Arduino-IRremote/Arduino-IRremote/README.md

 ## Hardware-PWM signal generation for sending
 If you define `SEND_PWM_BY_TIMER`, the send PWM signal is forced to be generated by a hardware timer on most platforms.<br/>
-The same timer as for the receiver is used.<br/>
+By default, the same timer as for the receiver is used.<br/>
-Since each hardware timer has its dedicated output pins, you must change timer to change PWM output.<br/>
+Since each hardware timer has its dedicated output pin(s), you must change timer or timer sub-specifications to change PWM output pin.
+See [private/IRTimer.hpp](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/src/private/IRTimer.hpp)<br/>
 **Exeptions** are currently [ESP32, ARDUINO_ARCH_RP2040, PARTICLE and ARDUINO_ARCH_MBED](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/39bdf8d7bf5b90dc221f8ae9fb3efed9f0a8a1db/examples/SimpleSender/PinDefinitionsAndMore.h#L273), where **PWM generation does not require a timer**.

 ## Why do we use 30% duty cycle for sending